nbathreya/AI-powered-SDR-system/grok-sdr-system/README.md

 ## 🚀 Overview

-The Grok SDR System leverages Grok AI as its core intelligence layer to automate and enhance the sales development process.
+The SDR System leverages Grok AI as its core intelligence layer to automate and enhance the sales development process.
 It provides intelligent lead scoring, context-aware message generation, automated pipeline progression, and comprehensive activity tracking—all through an intuitive, modern interface designed for sales teams.

 ---